Public Administration, MPA

 Graduate Academic Certificate Programs In Public Administration

-1. Role of Academic Certificate Programs in Public Administration at Texas A&M University – Corpus Christi
+- Role of Academic Certificate Programs in Public Administration at Texas A&M University – Corpus Christi

 The Public Administration Program at Texas A&M-Corpus Christi offers academic certificate programs for graduate credit.
 The graduate academic certificates enhance existing bachelor’s or master’s degrees in ways that will make Texas A&M University-Corpus Christi a life-long center of graduate education for the citizens of Texas, the nation, and the world.

 The Public Administration graduate credit certificate programs are an option for individuals who do not need a master’s degree, or who wish to combine a specialization in public administration with master’s degree they have already earned or will earn.
-Students may want to earn certificates in public administration in order to enhance their careers with government and/or non-profit organizations.
+Students may want to earn certificates in public administration in order to enhance their careers with government and/or non-profit organizations. - Application Process

-Students applying for graduate certificate programs in public administration must submit the following:
+Students applying for graduate certificate programs in public administration must submit the following:- A Texas Uniform Application for Graduate School for Texas A&M-Corpus Christi

-• Official undergraduate and/or graduate transcripts
+- Official undergraduate and/or graduate transcripts

-• Two letters of evaluation attesting to the applicant’s potential for success in this program of study.
+- Two letters of evaluation attesting to the applicant’s potential for success in this program of study.

-• A 300-500 word essay describing work experience, educational goals, professional goals, languages spoken and any other material that would be relevant.
+- A 300-500-word essay describing work experience, educational goals, professional goals, languages spoken and any other material that would be relevant.
 The essay should also address the reasons and motivations for seeking a graduate certificate.

-3. Admission Standards
+- Admission Standards

-• Application for Admission Form for Certificate Program
+- Application for Admission Form for Certificate Program

-• Brief essay outlining reason for seeking admission into the program
+- Brief essay outlining reason for seeking admission into the program

-4. General Prerequisites for the Graduate Certificate
+- General Prerequisites for the Graduate Certificate

-1. Writing Competency: Students must demonstrate a minimum writing ability suitable to graduate work early in their course work toward the graduate certificate in.
+- Writing Competency: Students must demonstrate a minimum writing ability suitable to graduate work early in their course work toward the graduate certificate in.
 Students must have completed ENGL 3301 Technical and Professional Writing (3 sch) or ENGL 5376 Professional Writing (3 sch) or equivalent course before being admitted into the program.
 Writing competency will be assessed by the student essay submitted during the application process and by a review of the student transcripts.
 Students judged deficient in writing skills can meet this requirement through successful (“B” or better) completion of an approved composition course.
-This basic writing requirement is in addition to the 15 hour program of graduate courses leading to the certificate.
+This basic writing requirement is in addition to the 15-semester-hour program of graduate courses leading to the certificate.

-2. Political Science Competency: Students must have a basic understanding of U.S. government and politics.
+- Political Science Competency: Students must have a basic understanding of U.S. government and politics.
 Thus, students must have completed POLS 2305 U.S. Government and Politics (3 sch) or its equivalent in the past five years before being admitted into this program.

-At the discretion of the Program Coordinator, applicants lacking the basic proficiencies described above may be required to complete up to 9 semester hours of upper-level undergraduate credit before being admitted to the program.
+At the discretion of the Program Coordinator, applicants lacking the basic proficiencies described above may be required to complete up to 9-semester-hours of upper-level undergraduate credit before being admitted to the program.

 After earning the Certificate, if students wish to continue taking credit hours they must change their status to seeking an MPA degree so they can continue registering in graduate public administration courses.